jameskwonlee/RecursiveMultiplicationAlgorithm/README.md

 <br>Your inputs have to be integers in powers of 2, i.e. 2, 4, 8, 16 . . .
 2^n <br/>

 ### Note:
-Integers in python are much more precise than Python.
+Integers in python are much more precise than floats Python.
 The star equation is explicitly cast as an integer, but this can be changed if desired.